 Please keep this certificate with the calibration document.
-When the probe is sent for a calibration check, please include the calibration document.
+When the probe is sent for

 INTRODUCTION

 This Report presents measured calibration data for a particular Indexsar SAR probe (S/N 0136) only and describes the procedures used for characterisation and calibration.